carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

 This manual describes the conversion from [SPIR-V Dialect](Dialects/SPIR-V.md) to [LLVM Dialect](Dialects/LLVM.md).
-It assumes familiarity with both, and describes the design choices behind the modelling of SPIR-V conscepts in LLVM Dialect.
+It assumes familiarity with both, and describes the design choices behind the modelling of SPIR-V concepts in LLVM Dialect.
 The conversion is an ongoing work, and is expected to grow as more features are implemented.